01 of 08

 Add instant curb appeal by painting your front door.
 But, yellow?
 Sure, why not?
 It's a sunny, happy color that radiates warmth, cheer, and is inviting to all who enter.

 Yellow is a primary color that is considered to be warm.
 Tertiary colors are orange-yellow or green-yellow.
 Endless gradations are achieved by adding white, gray, or black.
 Shade is the degree to which a pure or primary color (in this instance, yellow) is mixed with black, then is decreased into gradations of darkness.
-Tint is a gradation of a color (yellow) made lighter by adding white.
+The tint is a gradation of a color (yellow) made lighter by adding white.
 Shading or tinting with gray is known as tone.

 Meaning and Symbolism of Yellow